ER-Visualizer/Visualizer/deliverables/iteration-02.review.md

 #### Planned changes

-It is crucial to learn from your past mistakes and make any necessary changes to fix them to prevent them from reoccuring.
+It is crucial to learn from your past mistakes and make any necessary changes to fix them to prevent them from reoccurring.

  * One change that we will be making to our process is to schedule more work sessions where we all meet together, or at some people doing the frontend and some doing the backend.
 This is required to allow seamless integration of the backend with the frontend without having to worry about it at the very end.
 Leaving it all to the end could mean wasting excess time trying to integrate the two sides instead of doing meaningful work that extends the application's features.

  * Another process-related change that we are planning to make is to write good documentation that everyone in the team can access which outlines the interface to use (i.e. what methods to call) to integrate that specific part of the application.
-Furthermore, since the backend will send data in a particular JSON structure to the frontend, we will also discuss that structure so that the frontend team can continue their work, knowing the correct structure that they will recieve data in.
+Furthermore, since the backend will send data in a particular JSON structure to the frontend, we will also discuss that structure so that the frontend team can continue their work, knowing the correct structure that they will receive data in.

 ## Product - Review